Aminuxer/DM-Crypt-Helper-Scripts/README.md

 * What about crypto swap ?
   - Same as containers, but use script _swap.sh, passphrase generated random at each start, mountpoint not need, first 512 bytes not used.
+  - This script so old and don't have many safety checks.
+Be careful.

 * Can i use multi-keys / multi-user scenario ?
    - No. This raw dm-crypt related code.
 Use LUKS for more compex tasks.

 * Can i embed containers in containers ?
 Is it deniable encryption ?
-  - Your can place container in another container (container is usual file), but this not tested deep;
+  - Your can place container in another container (container is usual file), but this tested slightly;
-    You must use different filenames and FS labels at least; This not deniable; Deniable encryption required more complex software like TrueCrypt or use steganograhy.
+    You must use different filenames and FS labels at least; This not deniable; Deniable encryption required more complex software like TrueCrypt or use steganograhy like `steghide` utility.

 * Can i place scripts or containers on removable media ?
   - No problem.
-But your possible will need root permissions (sudo rules danger apply to removable), start script by bash parameters (fs without +x attr) or speed of removable media can be lower.
+But your possible will need root permissions (sudo rules danger apply to removable), start script as `bash` parameter (fs without +x attr) or speed of removable media can be lower.
+This script work in Knoppix-Live environment when running from KNOPPIX-DATA storage.

-* How to move my PGP-keys / Bitcoin wallet / SSH-keys / private documents inside container ?
+* How to move my PGP-keys / Bitcoin wallet / SSH-keys / TOTP apps / private documents inside crypto-container ?
   - Be sure that you strongly remember your passphrase.
 Check this twice; Check that you have BACKUPS.
+    If your forget passphrase, almost no way to recover it; Bruteforce of dm-crypt so difficult.
   - Create subdirs in container and copy sensitive data in container FS.
   - `shred` sensitive data on non-encrypted disks; Simple `rm` or delete by Del/F8 buttons vulnerable to forensics / data-recovery tools.
-For SSD drives, remove shreded files and run trim procedure.
+For SSD drives, remove shreded files and run trim procedure by `fstrim` command.
   - make symlinks like this `ln -s /media/MyNewContainer1/SSH/id_rsa ~/.ssh/id_rsa`
     (~/.ssh/id_rsa -> /media/MyNewContainer1/SSH/id_rsa)
+  - Move your highly-private apps like micro totp-generator (https://github.com/Aminuxer/Other-nix-Scripts/blob/master/totp.py) to subdir inside container-FS.

 * How big/small size can have dm-crypt cryptocontainer ?
   - Almost any, but depends of filesystems.
-I create small containers with fat / ext2 system inside with 200 Kb size;
+I create small containers with fat / ext2 system inside with 100 Kb size;
   Big 200-300 Gb containers i create too - if your hard disk work properly, no problem taking place;
   I recommend store only high-critical data inside containers with comfortable size for transfer / backups / restore / archiving;
   P.S.
-Archiving can be bad idea in term of cryptography; But in most cases accessibility and integrity must be prefer.
+Archiving can be bad idea in terms of cryptography; But in most cases accessibility and integrity must be prefer.

+* Can i use this script on Mac with MacOS ?
+  - No. MacOS use another tools like `hdiutil` and older versions of coreutils.
+Theoretically it is possible, but i don't has interest do this.
+Your can make fork.